• Skip to primary navigation

 • Stand them upside down on a baking tray while they’re still wet.

-• Place the tray of clean, wet jars and lids in to a preheated oven at 160-180ºC for 15 mins.
+• Place the tray of clean, wet jars and lids into a preheated oven at 160-180ºC for 15 mins.

 To sterilise jars in the microwave: